Camping at Crowley Lake

 Free California RV Camping And Boondocking

 Free California RV camping is available on public lands administered by the BLM (Bureau of Land Management) and the USFS (US Forest Service).
 State parks, US Army Corps of Engineers, Fish and Wildlife Service, and more allow free RV camping.
 The following list is just a sample of free RV camping possibilities.
 Free California RV camping locations are primitive, which means there are no RV hookups.

 Click On The Town Name For California RV Camping Locations

-East of town is several locations for free RV camping.
 6 and 8 miles east of town are two large areas with no hookups on State Land bordering the Anza Borrego State Park.
-The town has fuel and groceries, and the state park has RV dump and freshwater available for a nominal charge.

-5 miles west of Earp along the western border of the Colorado River Indian Tribes Reservation is BLM administered land available for free RV camping.
-Any size RV will fit in this area.
+5 miles west of Earp along the western border of the Colorado River Indian Tribes Reservation is BLM administered land.

-Near the BLM administered, Imperial Sand Dunes Recreation Area offers free RV camping with a motorized recreation backdrop.
+The Imperial Sand Dunes Recreation Area offers free and fee RV camping with a motorized recreation backdrop.
 Fee camping and free RV camping is available in this desert area.
-Much of the Glamis area is sandy, so we recommend exploring before heading into an unfamiliar area with your RV.

 South of Hollister free RV camping is available at BLM campgrounds.
 The Clear Creek Management Area is nearby with vault toilets and trash.